 The G16, on the other hand, has a great, fast lens and improved (but still not great) performance, but it lacks the articulated display of the other Canon models, and its photo quality isn't significantly better than its last couple of predecessors.

 Olympus conquers this class with the longest zoom range -- a 10.7x 28-300mm (35mm equivalent) model.
 And it doesn't sacrifice the aperture to get there; it delivers a constant f2.8.
 It also performs pretty well for this crowd.
 But its relatively small 1/1.7-inch, low-resolution sensor produces images that might please snapshooters but don't really stand up for demanding pixel peepers given its effective $450 (£340, AU$700 for the Stylus 1s) price tag.
 The only potentially close competitors are the Sony Cyber-shot DSC-RX10 and new RX10 II with its shorter, 8.3x lens and the newCanon PowerShot G3 X; those cameras have a larger sensor that delivers better photos, but they really don't qualify as compacts.
 And while the 25x zoom lens on the G3 X is longest, its f2.8-5.6 aperture range is too slow to really compete with the other two constant-aperture models.

 If money is no object, spring for the $4,250 Leica Q (£2,900, AU$5,700).
-Great photo and video quality, stellar lens, and an unusually modern feature set for a Leica which includes decent autofocus.
+Great photo and video quality, stellar lens and an unusually modern feature set for a Leica, which includes decent autofocus.
 Don't want to spend quite that much?
-The Sony RX1 delivers great photos and comes in at a less gaspworthy $2,800 (£1,900, AU$3,500) but sacrifies amenities in the Leica, including a built-in viewfinder and decent autofocus.
-It has a sibling, the RX1R (around $2,800, £2,100, AU$3,500), which has the same full-frame sensor but like the Leica Q has no optical low-pass filter,intended to produce sharper photos for folks who photograph highly detailed still subjects.
+The Sony RX1 delivers great photos and comes in at a less-gaspworthy $2,800 (£1,900, AU$3,500) but sacrifices amenities in the Leica, including a built-in viewfinder and decent autofocus.
+It has a sibling, the RX1R (around $2,800, £2,100, AU$3,500), which has the same full-frame sensor, but like the Leica Q has no optical low-pass filter,intended to produce sharper photos for folks who photograph highly detailed still subjects.
 Sony added a viewfinder, tilting display and updated autofocus with the more recent, OLPF-free RX1R II -- and it's still cheaper than the Leica at $3,300 (€3,500, or directly converted, £2,134 and AU$4,550).
 It looks like it might be a formidable challenger.